XSEDE/ipf/docs/INSTALL.md

 ---------------------

-The ipf\_configure\_xsede script generates an init script for each workflow you configure, and puts them in \$IPF\_ETC/init.d/ Each script runs one workflow, on a periodic basis (using the periodic workflows described above).
+The ipf_configure_xsede script generates an init script for each workflow you configure, and puts them in $IPF_ETC_PATH/init.d/ Each script runs one workflow, on a periodic basis (using the periodic workflows described above).
 It is important to note that the scripts in
-\$IPF\_ETC/init.d are NOT automatically configured to be run by the operating system: this must be done manually, typically by being copied into the system /etc/init.d directory as part of the installation and configuration process documented in this file.
+$IPF_ETC_PATH/init.d are NOT automatically configured to be run by the operating system: this must be done manually, typically by being copied into the system /etc/init.d directory as part of the installation and configuration process documented in this file.
 Thus, to see what is